 Carers & coronavirus Reviewed 14th April 2021 at 9.10am The below information has been taken directly from the Carers UK website During this COVID-19 pandemic, it’s important to know what support is available to you as a carer and those you look after.
-If you, or someone you care for, has a symptom of Coronavirus such as a continuous cough, fever or a lack of taste or smell, you can get further support through the NHS coronavirus helpline and arrange a test.
-Ensure you self-isolate and forewarn those you have been close to straightaway.
+If you, or someone you care for, has a symptom of coronavirus such as a continuous cough, fever or a lack of taste or smell, you can get further support through the NHS coronavirus helpline and arrange a test.
+Ensure you self-isolate and forewarn those you have been close to straight away.
 Do seek medical help if the symptoms become severe and difficult to manage.
 Getting help in Scotland, Wales or Northern Ireland Scotland: Check your symptoms online.
-Wales: Check your symptoms online.Northern Ireland: Check your symptoms online Wherever possible, we are all advised to stay at home and strictly follow the social distancing rules, which may differ depending on where you are in the UK so check your area.
+Wales: Check your symptoms online.Northern Ireland: Check your symptoms online We are all advised to remain cautious and carefully follow the social distancing rules and guidance.
+Current rules differ depending on where you are in the UK so check your area.
 Latest guidance on restrictions Despite coronavirus rates declining in the UK and the number of people being vaccinated rising, there is still a need to be cautious and follow the guidance, as restrictions remain in place across the UK to protect us all.
 In England, as cases continue to fall, a four-step plan, which began on 8 March, is gradually being rolled out to ease lockdown restrictions.
 From 29 March, it became possible for six people or two households to meet outside and from 12 April, other measures are easing.
 For example, many services can reopen such as shops, restaurants and hairdressers – read more here.
 If you desperately need a break You can arrange with family or friends for someone else to provide the care you normally provide to the person you care for, to enable you to take a break.
 Read more In Scotland, COVID-19 restrictions are still in place according to a tiered system which varies from area to area.
 Four people from two households can meet outside, and from 2 April, the message to ‘stay at home’ was lifted and replaced with a ‘stay local’ message.
 For more details, follow this guidance.
 In Northern Ireland, current restrictions are due to be reviewed again on 15 April.
 However two households can form a social bubble.
 You can find out about the current restrictions and rules to follow here.
-A six-week lockdown was introduced from 26 December – this will be reviewed on 21 January but will last at least until 6 February.
-In Wales, a new lockdown was introduced from 20 December due to rising levels of the virus.
-All of Wales is at very high alert level 4.
-If you or relatives live in Wales, you can find the latest guidance on the rules to follow here and we also have answers to some of your frequently asked questions on our webpage.
-You should not be prevented from visiting someone who relies on your support for care, but it is advisable to take every precaution possible.
+In Wales, up to six people from no more than two households (excluding any carers or children under 11 from either of those households) can meet outdoors at any one time.
+In keeping with robust guidelines, from 12 April, further restrictions are being lifted to allow greater freedom around travelling, education and retail.
+You can find the latest guidance here.
+You should not be prevented from visiting someone who relies on your support for care, although it is advisable to take every precaution possible.
 Can I urgently visit someone in another country if they need me for care purposes?
 Although most people cannot travel between countries in the UK now, there are exceptions for those who need to care for someone urgently.
 It is advisable to carry some form of proof, such as a letter from your doctor, to prove your role.
 Getting further support In England, contact your local council for advice on obtaining suitable personal protective equipment (PPE) if needed.
 If you care for someone you don’t live with, it is strongly recommended you wear PPE.
 The latest guidance can be found here.
-You can find their contact details using our local directory.
+You can find your local authority’s contact details using our local directory.
 Carers in Scotland can request personal protective equipment (PPE) to support their caring role.
 The Scottish Government has provided guidance for carers on what PPE is needed and when.
-To access PPE, in the first instance, you should contact your local carers centre – use our directory to find your nearest centre.
+To access PPE, in the first instance, you should contact your local carers’ centre – use our directory to find your nearest centre.
 See this video for guidance on how to wear PPE.
 In Wales, you can follow the latest guidance on PPE here.
 Contact your local authority for more details on how to obtain this.
 Find your closest local authority.
 In Northern Ireland, specific guidance for unpaid carers can be found on this health-ni-gov.uk page.
 A new ID card has been launched to support carers – find out more here.
 You can contact your local trust for further information and support using our local directory as a starting point.
 We also have lots of useful guidance on being prepared for emergencies and contingency planning.
 See below for more topics and sources of support to help protect those you care for and yourself during the pandemic.
 Click on the relevant links below: What is the latest guidance for carers?
 Staying safe – FAQs Managing food and medication – FAQs Benefits guidance – FAQs Practical guidance – FAQs For the latest updates on changes to the benefits system, see our A-Z of changes to benefits, assessments and support.
 See below for more topics: Protecting who you care for – for ways to minimise their risk Making a plan – for useful tips on contingency planning Working and caring – for support if you’re juggling work with caring Protecting your mental wellbeing – for tips on keeping positive Keeping active and well – for ideas on exercising To connect with other carers, you may wish to join one of our Care for a Cuppa online chats or free ‘share and learn’ online get togethers – offering everything from music and art to yoga, dance and mindfulness.